XZiar/RayRenderer/OpenGLUtil/README.md

 ### Multi-thread Worker

-There are two workers inside OpenGLUtil, proving multi-thread operation ability.
-Operations inside should be minimized, leaving heavy task on other threads.
+There is an optional worker, which can provide multi-thread operation ability.
+Operations inside are handled by AsyncExecutor, so only GL operations should be executed inside, leaving heavy task on other threads.

-Both of them are under async environment, so multiple tasks can be executed in a single thread.
-Tasks' waiting should be handled by AsyncAgent.
-OpenGL-Sync promise can be obtained for operation sync.

-* Sync Worker
+* Share Worker

-  It has unique GL-context, but shared with main context(Acording to wgl's spec, buffer objects are shared but VAOs are not shared).
+  It has unique GL-context, but shared with object context(according to wgl's spec, buffer objects are shared but VAOs are not shared).

   It's useful for uploading/dowloading data

-* Async Worker
+* Isolate Worker

-  It has unique GL-context, not shared with main context.
+  It has unique GL-context, not shared with object context.

-  It can be used to do some extra work just like another gl program, and data can be sent back to main context by invoking main-thread or invoking Sync Worker
+  It can be used to do some extra work just like another gl program, and data can be sent back to main context by invoking main-thread or invoking Share Worker

 ## License